 Head Coach Daron Connelly is entering his 2nd year at the helm of the Alta Baseball program.
 He's entering his 6th year with the Canyons School District having been the head coach at Corner Canyon High School from 2013 to 2017.
 He has been a head coach at various levels across three states (California, Arizona, & Utah) since 1990, even serving as a volunteer assistant coach at Los Angeles Valley College where he was also played in 1983 & 1984.
 He then went on to play for ABCA Hall of Fame Coach Andy Lopez at California State University, Dominguez Hills.
 While there, the Toros reached national prominence achieving a national ranking as high as fourth.
 Coach Connelly was a pitcher for the Toros and never suffered a loss on the mound while at CSUDH compiling a two-year record of 8-0 with 5 saves his junior and senior seasons.
 That success led to signing a professional player contract with the San Francisco Giants.
 Coach Connelly played in the Giants minor-league system until he made the decision to purse a career in coaching.

 Coach Connelly came to Utah to start the program at Corner Canyon High School, the newest high school in the Canyons School District.
 By the third year of the program's existence, the Chargers had made the playoffs and were one pitch from playing for a 4A state title but came up a little short as they finished in 3rd place in 2016.
 The next year the Chargers made another good showing finishing 5th.
 Coach Connelly made the decision to move up the road to Alta for the 2018 season when the head coaching position opened up.
 Coach Connelly has had three daughters graduate from Alta and currently has three daughters who are students at Alta.
 Another reason to make the move was to have the opportunity to serve the Hawks athletic department as an Assistant Athletic Director.
-He also teaches TV Broadcasting & Video Production, Accounting, Financial Literature, and Exploring Computer Science, as well as overseeing the Internship class at Alta.
+He also teaches TV Broadcasting & Video Production, Accounting, Financial Literacy, and Exploring Computer Science, as well as overseeing the Internship class at Alta.

 Nick Merges is originally from Rochester, MN and played catcher for Century High School and the Rochester A’s.
 He quickly pursued coaching as a freshman in college and was hired as Head Coach of the Rochester Stars VFW summer league team where he coached for 4 seasons, in addition to assisting with the Legion program (Rochester A’s) head JV and catchers coach for Rochester Century High School.
 He has coached under very experienced and accomplished staffs including longtime coach Keith Kangas whose resume includes 2003 MN State and Legion National Champions, multiple state tournament appearances, and 3 MLB draft picks.